A Article

 Text-based queries

 Recent advances in markdown creation and rendering set MDX as the most viable option for writing awesome content.
-At the same time, the principles that run Obsidian and Logseq (the open source competitor) opened up a bunch of possibilities for writing in a structure way.
+At the same time, the principles that run Obsidian and Logseq opened up a bunch of possibilities for writing in a structured way.

 Interoperability at the core of Knowledge Base Management

-Old ideas that founded entire communities dedicated to open source, have finally wrapped up in these kind of software.
-And the SSR era brings just about the right amount of interoperability to make it possible.
-It's now possible to have markdown with frontmatter as plain text configured content and a server that builds it and serves its js all encapsulated.
+Old ideas that founded open source communities have finally wrapped up in these kinds of software.
+The SSR era brings the right amount of interoperability to make it possible: markdown with frontmatter as plain text, configured content, and a server that builds it.

 In Ruby on Rails, view_components and Hotwire have made this possible.

-However, we are still missing a few social features for those inner-life second brains.
+However, we are still missing a few social features for those inner-life second brains: collaboration, notifications, sharing, search, and tags that understand the knowledge graph.